Epigastric hernia repair (adult)

-You should be able to return to work after one to 2 weeks, depending on how much surgery you need and your type of work.
+You should be able to return to work after 1 to 2 weeks, depending on how much surgery you need and your type of work.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

 An epigastric hernia is a common condition caused by a weakness in your abdominal wall between your umbilicus and sternum.
 If left untreated, an epigastric hernia can cause serious complications.IMPORTANT INFORMATION